prashant1507/Study/Kubernetes/ReadMe.txt

 - Rollout (update) will only happen if the changes are done only for POD's spec section otherwise wont happen.
     - For eg., If in previous deployment replica was 2 and if you change replica to 4 in new dpeloyment thaan roolout won't happen
 - POD:
+    - POD is a collection of containers and its storage inside a node of a K8 cluster
     - If requests is not defined but limits is defined than by default requests=limits
+    - Use of the selector: kubectl get pods --selector 'LABEL_NAME in (LABEL_VALUE)'
 - ConfigMap: https://kubernetes.io/docs/concepts/configuration/configmap/
     - To give configuration of the application
 - Secrets: https://kubernetes.io/docs/concepts/configuration/secret/